daveking63/HICSS-Evolution/README.md

 <h3>Data Set</h3>

 The overall analysis was divided into two parts -- analysis of the changing structure and participation and text analysis of the changing content.
-As usual, it took a tremendous amount of "scraping and cleaning" (over a number of months) to produce a data set that could be used to perform the analyses.
+As noted, it took a tremendous amount of data wrangling over a number of months to produce a data set that could be used to perform the analyses.
 The final dataset is contained in the zipfile labeled <em>HICSS Conference Proceedings TOCs -1968-2017.zip</em>.
-It has been included in this repository for download.
+It is available in this repository for download.
 If you choose to use it, please site the source.

 This file is actually a collection of text files -- one for each of the 50 conference years.
 Unfortunately, there are only really 45 files because proceedings could not be located for 5 of the years including 1975, 1976, 1979, 1989, and 1991.